lrfinotti/cybr201_book/15-Digital_Signatures.md

 4) It should be highly unlikely that if $D$ is a proper document (or piece of software) and $\mathrm{Hash}(D) = \mathrm{Hash}(D')$, then $D'$ is also a coherent piece of text (or working software).

 For the sake of simplicity, in what follows we will simply refer to the signature of the document itself, but in practice we would likely sign the hash value.
-In fact, we before, we will take the document to be a *number*, just like with encryption, as any computer file can be made into a number (or sequence of numbers, if too large), as it is a sequence of zeros and ones that can be interpreted as a binary number.
+In fact we will take the document to be a *number*, just like with encryption, as any computer file can be made into a number (or sequence of numbers, if too large), as it is simply a sequence of zeros and ones that can be interpreted as a binary number.

 +++